rabidstoat/blackjack/blackjack/ReadMe.txt

    Code related to the user interface
 6. SECURITY
    Code related to security of the client and server
+7. SECURITY
+   Code related to our extra credit

 -----------------------------------------------------------------------------
 5. Ant tasks